awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-managedomains.md

 Amazon ES uses a *blue/green* deployment process when updating domains\.
 Blue/green typically refers to the practice of running two production environments, one live and one idle, and switching the two as you make software changes\.
 In the case of Amazon ES, it refers to the practice of creating a new environment for domain updates and routing users to the new environment after those updates are complete\.
 The practice minimizes downtime and maintains the original environment in the event that deployment to the new environment is unsuccessful\.

 The following operations cause blue/green deployments:
-+ Changing instance count or type
++ Changing instance type
++ If your domain *doesn't* have dedicated master nodes, changing data instance count
 + Enabling or disabling dedicated master nodes
 + Changing dedicated master node count
 + Enabling or disabling Multi\-AZ